Environment

 Continuous monitoring and improvement

-Emission targets vary by stations and circumstances, but they are all part of an approved process according to the ISO 14001 environmental management system.
+Emission targets vary by regions and circumstances, but they are all part of an approved process according to the ISO 14001 environmental management system.

 Results are compiled regularly and presented to managers and employees, with the aim of identifying deviations and implementing improvements.